snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-construction.gif){: .mx-auto.d-block :}

-I hired a local contractor to demo the existing closet, patch the ceiling, walls, and floors, then assemble and install some [Ikea pantries](#cost) with [1/2" poplar spacers](https://www.homedepot.com/p/Weaber-1-2-in-x-2-in-x-4-ft-S4S-Poplar-Board-27406/207058985) to accommodate the eventual acoustic boards thickening the standard doors.
-The new pantry units had deeper usable space *and* a smaller footprint-- we gained ~4" of floorspace!
+I hired a local contractor to demo the existing closet, patch the ceiling, walls, and floors, then assemble and install some [Ikea pantries](#cost) with [1/2" poplar spacers](https://www.homedepot.com/p/Weaber-1-2-in-x-2-in-x-4-ft-S4S-Poplar-Board-27406/207058985) to accommodate the swing of cabinet doors + 3/8"-thick acoustic panels. :construction_worker_woman: :toolbox: :hammer:	The new pantry units had deeper usable space *and* a smaller footprint-- we gained ~4" of floorspace!

 ### Stage 2: Wall treatment

-I custom-designed a pattern of [FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P): they absorb sound *and* double as a pinboard: win-win! *First* I took the panels to get color-matched samples and some [Zinsser bin primer]() for the wood, [Ikea doors]() and 2-week-cured plastered walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) trying to paint fresh plaster...).
+I custom-designed a pattern of [FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P): they absorb sound :loud_sound: *and* double as a pinboard :pushpin: -- win-win!
+I got custom color samples that matched the panels, and found [Zinsser BIN primer](https://www.acehardware.com/departments/paint-and-supplies/primers/primers/1514165) for the wood, [Ikea doors](#cost) and *2-week-cured* plastered walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) trying to paint fresh plaster...).

-It took *way longer* than I thought to prime, paint *two* coats for coverage, THEN seal the cabinet frame and doors with polyurethane.
+It took *way longer* than I thought to sand, prime, paint *two* coats for coverage, *then* seal the cabinet frame and doors with polyurethane. :weary:

 ![Organization](../assets/img/acoustic-painting2.jpg){: .mx-auto.d-block :}

-I chose to panel the other wall (around the window), too, since I wanted to [see the colors down the hallway](#view-from-the-hallway), but that meant I also needed to paint so that any gaps between tiles or around windows wouldn't be noticeable.
+I paneled the wall around the window, too, since I wanted to [see the colors down the hallway](#view-from-the-hallway). :window: That meant I also needed to paint the wall so that any gaps between tiles or around windows wouldn't be noticeable. :sassy_woman: :paintbrush:

 ![Organization](../assets/img/acoustic-painting1.jpg){: .mx-auto.d-block :}

-Once that was finished, I also filled in the baseboard gap with a [flexi caulk strip]().
+I also filled in the baseboard gap with a [flexi caulk strip](https://instatrim.com/products/instatrim-trim-strips-white?variant=39675875360856), since I suspect my kiddo would have tried to stuff cards and toys in there otherwise... :black_joker: :smiling_imp:

 ![Organization](../assets/img/acoustic-caulk.jpg){: .mx-auto.d-block :}